Cheap Eurostar tickets: look out for sales and deals

 Use cashback websites and credit cards

-Even if these websites don't have direct Eurostar offers, they could let you earn cashback by using other train booking websites.
+If these websites don't have direct Eurostar offers, they could let you earn cashback by using other train booking websites.

-Even without these sites, you could effectively save 5% on your Eurostar journey by paying with the American Express Everyday or Platinum cashback cards (within the first three months of ownership).
+Even without these sites, you could effectively save 5% on your Eurostar journey by paying with the American Express Everyday or Platinum Cashback cards (within the first three months of ownership).

 Check if flying or a coach or ferry is cheaper

-The Eurostar has many advantages over flying.
+Travelling via Eurostar has many advantages over flying.